groue/GRMustache/Guides/runtime.md

 - Your custom objects that take full charge of their own rendering.
 See the [Rendering Objects Guide](rendering_objects.md) for further details.
 - Objects conforming to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol (but NSDictionary):

-A variable tag renders all items of enumerable objects:
+A variable tag fed with an enumerable object renders the concatenation of its elements:

 ```objc
 id data = @{ @"voyels": @[@"A", @"E", @"I", @"O", @"U"] };